yochaigal/cairn/wip/2e/growth.md

 ### Examples

 _After weeks of searching, Oxrable Kinter finally had cornered and defeated the serial murderer Tibor Heimshern.
 But instead of killing him, Ox used the Soul Extractor to pull the prone man's consciousness straight out of his body.
 Then to the surprise of everyone at the table, Ox proceeded to **drink the man's spirit.** The Warden called for a WIL save to overcome Tibor's powerful essence: a success!
 The Warden then asked the player to reroll Ox's Willpower attribute, saying he could keep the results if they were higher.
 And they were!
-However, the Warden also ruled that if at any point Ox had another enemy weak and at his mercy, a WIL save would be required to overcome the murderer's dormant tendencies._
+However, the Warden also ruled that if at any point Ox had another enemy weak and at his mercy, a WIL save would be required to overcome the murderer's dormant tendencies within his psyche._

+_Aster the snake handler and his comrades came upon a shrine deep hidden in a forest cave.
+After some research and experimentation (spearheaded by Aster), they were able to free the nearly-mad river god trapped within.
+As thanks, the deity offered its unknowable essence to anyone willing to receive it.
+Aster stepped forward and was bound to the god, forgoing his old life and adopting a new religion.
+A few days later, gills sprouted from Aster's neck after an impromptu dive in a raging river._

 ## Downtime & Growth